Hydro Jetting vs. Snaking for the Best Drain Cleaning Experience

 When Should You Use a Plumber’s Snake?

-Plumber’s snakes are a cost-effective and non-invasive method of clog removal, but it’s important to note that a snake can only remove what comes into direct contact with the coil.
+Plumber’s snakes are cost-effective and non-invasive, perfect for clearing blocked sinks and showers.
+But it’s important to note that a snake can only remove what comes into direct contact with the coil.
 If your main sewer pipe is larger than the snake, remnants of the clog may be left behind as a result.

 Why is Professional Assistance Necessary for Hydro-jetting?